Minister distances himself from Lee Anderson claim ‘Islamists’ control Sadiq Khan

 The remarks prompted criticism from Labour and some Conservatives, with senior Tory MP Sir Sajid Javid describing them as “ridiculous”.

+He added: “For a former prime minister to make such remarks, while on an international visit to a country with whom the UK shares a special relationship which upholds liberal values is an unforgivable lowering of the office of prime minister which lessens the United Kingdom’s standing in the world and needs to be acted upon.

+“It’s time to show some leadership and take on the extremists in your party.
+Liz Truss and Lee Anderson must no longer sit as Conservative MPs.
+Their words cannot go unchecked or unchallenged.”

-Tory peer Gavin Barwell, who was Theresa May’s Number 10 chief of staff, said the remark was a “despicable slur”.
+Tory peer Gavin Barwell, who was Theresa May’s Number 10 chief of staff, said Mr Anderson’s remark was a “despicable slur”.

 The Muslim Council of Britain said the comment was “disgusting” and criticised the “silence of the party in the face of such extremism”.